codeforamerica/ohana-web-search/README.md

     rspec

-To configure rspec output formatting (for example, to provide command line output in color), use the command from the command line `pico ./.rspec` while in the project root directory (or `pico ~/.rspec` to provide rspec configuration globally for all projects on your machine).
-Settings such as color highlighting and the output style can be set with:
+To configure rspec output formatting (for example, to provide command line output in color), create a file called `.rspec` at the root of the project, and add one option per line, such as:

     --color
     --format documentation